-MTH 114 (D) Calculus II 4 credits
+MTH 114(D) - CALCULUS II

-Antiderivatives, techniques of integration, application, infinite series, approximating functions, Taylor series.
+MassTransfer Block Code: Mathematics Antiderivatives, techniques of integration, application, infinite series, approximating functions, Taylor series.

-Prerequisite: MTH 113 with a grade of C or better, equivalent.
+Prerequisite(s): MTH 113 with a grade of C or better, equivalent.

-MTH 125 (D) Number Systems
+MTH 125(D) - NUMBER SYSTEMS

 This course is designed for Elementary Education and Early Childhood majors.
 This is an introductory course on number systems.
 Topics include the development and properties of various number systems as well as operations and different representations within these number systems.
 Systems explored will include integers, rational numbers, real and complex numbers along with bases other than 10.
 Verbal explanations and multiple representations will be stressed.